Allergy Symptoms Hijacking Your Day? 10 Things to Try

 Be careful on your commute

 It’s not just your office you need to think about, your car can be an allergy hotspot too.
 For your commute, make sure you drive with the windows up and have your car’s air conditioner set to “do not recirculate,” recommends Dr. Bassett.
 If you have the option, park your car somewhere covered where it’s less likely to be exposed to pollen.
 In addition, check for potential allergens like air fresheners—even “natural” fragrances can cause symptoms in some people, he says.
 Learn if a car air purifier can help keep your space trigger-free.

 Allergy medications aren’t meant to be used only when symptoms get really bad, rather they work best when used consistently, says Dr. Basset.
 He recommends beginning allergy medication up to two weeks prior to the beginning of the season, so it will already be in your system when the allergens hit the air.
 He puts his patients on an “allergy alert”; your doctor can inform you more specifically about when you should start.
 (Try these tricks to keep your summer sneeze-free.)

 Watch what you take the night before

-Many patients don’t realize that a sleep-inducing antihistamine like Benadryl at night can lead to hangover-like symptoms in the morning, says Dr. May.
-“People will tell us that they don’t think they’re affected, but you can’t always tell you’re impaired,” she explains.
-Many experts recommend non-drowsy antihistamines like Claritin, Zyrtec, and Allegra.
+Many patients don’t realize that a sleep-inducing antihistamine like Benadryl at night can lead to hangover-like symptoms in the morning, Dr. Galland says.
+This can make you feel drowsy, foggy, dizzy, or otherwise impaired at work.
+If this is your issue, try non-drowsy antihistamines like Claritin, Zyrtec, and Allegra.
 (These are the drugs that the Federal Aviation Administration allows pilots to use, notes Dr. Bassett.)
 If these aren’t doing the trick, ask your doctor about a steroid nasal spray, which specifically targets congestion.